GoogleCloudDataproc/initialization-actions/gpu/README.md

     **Note:** This parameter will collect GPU utilization and send statistics to Stackdriver.
 Make sure you add the correct scope to access Stackdriver.

--   `gpu-driver-provider: OS|NVIDIA` - this is an optional parameter with case-sensitive value.
-Default is `OS`.

 -   `gpu-driver-url: <URL>` - this is an optional parameter for customizing NVIDIA-provided GPU driver on Debian.